-({\bf A.4}) Repeating ({\bf A.1})--({\bf A.3}), we determine the most frequently measured $\mathbf{k}$ as the true solution $\mathbf{s}$, which is referred to as ``majority-voting.''
-The condition of majority-voting is analysed later.
-Additional details are provided in the Supplementary Material.
+({\bf A.4}) Repeating ({\bf A.1})--({\bf A.3}), we determine the most frequently measured $\mathbf{k}$ as the true solution $\mathbf{s}$, which is referred to as ``majority voting.''
+The condition of the majority voting is analysed later.
+Figure~\ref{fig:alg} shows a schematic of the algorithm.
+Additional mathematical details are provided in~\ref{appendix:1}.

-{\em Analysis (I): Resource counts for ${\cal P}_{\ket{\psi}}$.}---Our idea of understanding and analysing ${\cal P}_{\ket{\psi}}$ (or step ({\bf A.1})) of NBLP refers to the RAM used in classical computing.
-For a given database, for example, $\mathfrak{S}$ in our case, the RAM reads a memory location specified by an address, such as $\boldsymbol\gamma$, and returns the data, for example, $D_{\boldsymbol\gamma}$~\cite{Jaeger1997}.